Sometimes bad things happen to good people

 How long will the process take?

 The short sale negotiation process is generally lengthy and complicated and can take anywhere from 1 month to 3 or more months to get an approval.
 There can be a variety of steps that the lender will need to take in order to get final approval.
 Patience from all is very important.
-It also depends on who’s negotiating your short sale (be sure to read my blog on this).
+All of this also depends on who’s negotiating your short sale (be sure to read my blog on this).

 My property is in foreclosure.
 Will there be enough time?